 By purchasing only humane products you are literally ‘voting at the checkout’ and telling both the producers and retailers what you as a consumer want to buy, eat, and feed to your family.
 The best way you can help improve the quality of life for farm animals is with your wallet.

 Help create a more humane world for farm animals by purchasing products that carry the Certified Humane label.
-It’s good for the animals, for you, and for the planet.
+It’s better for the animals, for you, and for the planet.
 Has your food been well treated?

 “Nothing will benefit human health and increase the chances for survival of life on earth as much as the evolution to a vegetarian diet.” ~ Albert Einstein